Skip links

 in Tags

-The American Lynn Margulis for the first time hypothesizes the independent origin of organelles with DNA such as mitochondria and chloroplasts, in the form of parasitic prokaryotes
+The American Lynn Margulis hypothesizes for the first time the independent origin of DNA organelles such as mitochondria and chloroplasts, in the form of parasitic prokaryotes

 1970